mjmansfi/BanerjeeEtAl_Apr2020/README.md

-# BanerjeeEtAl_CHAM
+# BanerjeeEtAl_Apr2020
-Supplementary data and scripts for Banerjee et al.'s submission to Cell Host &amp; Microbe, April 2020.
+Supplementary data and scripts for Banerjee et al.'s submission on viral recombination.